 Who Is Amanda Seyfried?

 Amanda Seyfried is an American actress born December 3, 1985, in Allentown, Pennsylvania.
-She broke into acting via soap operas, went on to a supporting role in HBO’s Big Love, and then broke through in the film Mean Girls.
+She broke into acting via soap operas, before making a splash with supporting roles in the hit film Mean Girls and the HBO series Big Love.
 Her first major lead film role was in Mamma Mia!, co-starring Meryl Streep and Pierce Brosnan.
-Seyfried has appeared on many “up and coming in Hollywood” lists.
+Seyfried went on to appear in the Oscar-nominated Les Misérables and earned critical acclaim for starring in Lovelace.

 Movies and TV Shows